Skip to main content Skip to navigation Skip to footer

 After adding the machine, rdc automatically runs ssh-keyscan to fetch the server’s host keys.
 You can also run this manually:

-rdc context scan-keys server-1
+rdc machine scan-keys server-1

 To view all registered machines: